 Most, if not all, of our puppies are fluent with a doggy door by 5 1/2 weeks of age.
 We are continuing to build consistency with outdoor pottying the entire time puppies are with us.
 We are consistent with making sure our puppies do all their business outside.
 It is rare for accidents to happen in our home with puppies over 8 or 9 weeks.

-However, 10 week old puppies have to be taken out (or crated) often.
-Most of our 10 week old puppies can be trusted for about an hour loose in the house after they have gone potty.
+However, 10 week old puppies must be taken out (or crated) often.
+You can trust most our 10 week old puppies for about an hour loose in the house after they have gone potty.
 A few of them will need to be taken out every 30 minutes unless they are in a small pen or a crate.
 Some of them can be trusted for 1 1/2 – 2 hours at 10-11 weeks.

 Though we never will say never, so far, we’ve not had a 10-week old puppy to pee or poop in a crate.
 However, we never leave them for over two hours straight until they are close to 12 weeks of age.
 At this age, we start them sleeping overnight in crates.
 We’ve never had a puppy over 12 weeks potty in a crate overnight.
 At 12 weeks, most can sleep in a crate for a 7 hour night.